uv-software/PCANBasic-Wrapper/README.md

 ### Trademarks

 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
-PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
+PCAN is a registered trademark of Peak-System Technik GmbH, Darmstadt, Germany. \
 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 Linux is a registered trademark of Linus Torvalds. \
 All other company, product and service names mentioned herein may be trademarks, registered trademarks or service marks of their respective owners.